tangowithcode/tango_with_django_2/manuscript/chapter5-database-setup.md

 Before we get started, let's go over the data requirements for the Rango app that we are developing.
 Full requirements for the application are [provided in detail earlier on](#overview-er) -- but to refresh your memory, let's quickly summarise our client's requirements.

 * Rango is essentially a *web page directory* -- a site containing links to other websites.
-* There are a number of different *webpage categories* with each category housing a number of links.
+* There are several different *webpage categories* with each category housing several links.
 [We assumed in the overview chapter](#overview-er) that this is a one-to-many relationship.
 Check out the [Entity Relationship diagram below](#fig-rango-erd-repeat).
-* A category has a name, a number of visits, and a number of likes.
+* A category has a name, several visits, and several likes.
-* A page belongs to a particular category, has a title, a URL, and a number of views.
+* A page belongs to a particular category, has a title, a URL, and several views.

 {id="fig-rango-erd-repeat"}
 ![The Entity Relationship Diagram of Rango's two main entities.](images/rango-erd.png)